SQream/sqream_docs/installation_guides/installing_nginx_proxy_over_secure_connection.rst

 ==============
 After installing NGINX and adjusting your firewall, you must create your SSL certificate.

-TLS/SSL **Comment** - *Why mention "TLS" if we are only speaking about SSL?)* combines public certificates with private keys.
+TLS/SSL combines public certificates with private keys.
 The SSL key, kept private on your server, is used to encrypt content sent to clients, while the SSL certificate is publicly shared with anyone requesting content.
 In addition, the SSL certificate can be used to decrypt the content signed by the associated SSL key.
 Your public certificate is located in the **/etc/ssl/certs** directory on your server.

 This section describes how to create your **/etc/ssl/private directory**, used for storing your private key file.
-Because the privacy of this key is essential for security, the permissions must be locked down **(Comment** - *Disabled?*) to prevent unauthorized access:
+Because the privacy of this key is essential for security, the permissions must be locked down to prevent unauthorized access:

 **To create your SSL certificate:**